How to get to the Shimanami kaido cycling route. Guide and route information.

 The side of Osaka castle on the way to Nanko ferry terminal.

-Keep going south past Tennoji station and Harukas (tallest building in Japan, can't miss it) and into Abeno-ku.
+Keep going south past Tennoji station and Abeno-Harukas (tallest building in Japan, can't miss it) and into Abeno-ku.
 You want to turn right onto the Nanko-dori which takes you west just about all the way to the ferry terminal.

 You’ll turn right at the end of the Nanko-dori and then the ferry terminal will be almost immediately on your left.
 There is a train station at the ferry terminal, which is called “Ferry Terminal” in English and “フェリーターミナル駅” in Japanese.